J. K. Paasikivi Memorial: Epitaph

+History

+The original contest for a memorial to J. K. Paasikivi was held in 1970.
+The first place was split between Harry Kivijärvi's design Rinnakkaiselo ("Living together") and Kain Tapper's design Paasikiven linja ("The Paasikivi doctrine").
+This decision caused controversy, as both designs were seen to be modified versions of earlier works by their creators, contrary to the contest's rules.
+Tapper's design was said to resemble his earlier work Mustalaisen puukko ("The knife of the Romani"), while Kivijärvi's design was said to resemble several of his earlier works.
+Kivijärvi had made several minimalist sculptures based on black stone slabs since the 1960s, of which many feature a portal design created by two stones standing next to each other.
+In actuality, the similarity was because of Kivijärvi's and Tapper's styles of sculptures instead of copying an individual earlier work.
+Nevertheless, the contest had to be held again.
+Kivijärvi won the new contest in 1976 with his changed design Itä ja Länsi, which lacked the horizontal architrave stone from the original design.

 The city of Helsinki first offered the Hesperia esplanade in Töölö as the location of the memorial, but a better option was to place it at the Arkadianaukio square near the city centre and the Parliament House.
 The memorial was revealed on the 110th anniversary of Paasikivi's birth on 27 November 1980.

 The Paasikivi memorial was the first abstract memorial in honour of a Finnish chief of state.
 A non-realistic memorial caused intense controversy at the time.
 A popular nickname for the sculpture was "Juho Kusti and Alli", as the two chubby stone slabs were said to resemble Paasikivi himself and his wife Alli.

 Other memorials

 As well as the memorial in Helsinki, a realistic statue of J. K. Paasikivi was built in Lahti in 1961 and busts of Paasikivi in Mukkula in the 1960s and in Kerava in 1974.